Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

 with $p_v=p_u=5$.
-Directed coherence operators are formed as in Section~\ref{sec:framework}.
+Directed coherence operators are formed as in Section~\ref{subsec:operator}.
 Linear spectral statistics $L_f(\tau)=d^{-1}\sum_r f(\lambda_r(\tau))$ are evaluated using $f(\lambda)=\lambda$ (trace), $f(\lambda)=\lambda^2$ (Frobenius), and $f(\lambda)=\log(\lambda+\varepsilon)$, corresponding to increasingly bulk-sensitive summaries as discussed in Section~\ref{subsec:spectral_extension_core}.

-Inference is conducted using the shift-based randomization procedure of Section~\ref{subsec:theory}, which preserves marginal temporal dependence while destroying order-aligned directional structure.
-This procedure directly targets the null hypothesis $T_f=0$ and is valid for the non-smooth max--min functional defining causal invariance.
+Inference is conducted using the shift-based randomization procedure of Section~\ref{subsec:inference}, which preserves marginal temporal dependence while destroying order-aligned directional structure.
+This procedure directly targets the null hypothesis $T_f=0$ (Definition~\ref{def:null}) and is valid for the non-smooth supremum--infimum functional defining causal invariance.
+Finite-sample exactness under exact invariance and asymptotic validity under approximate invariance are established in Appendix~\ref{app:rand}.

-\subsection{Size Control under the Null}
+\subsubsection{Size Control under the Null}

 Table~\ref{tab:size} reports empirical rejection rates under the null hypothesis of no directional dependence for a range of sample sizes $T$ and dimensions $K$.
 The considered configurations span moderate and high-dimensional regimes relative to the lag depth used in the operator construction.